 Perhaps the single most honest and raw expression of the Alabama journey is the footer photograph, taken without me knowing by dear friend Florence Caplow, who joined me on the pilgrimage in Montgomery.
 Deep witnessing is an infinitely powerful action.
 Anyone who has had a beloved or friend sit beside you as you reveled, grieved or raged knows this.
 Witnessing changes us.
 It stimulates us.
 It inspires us.
 In moving ourselves and our country toward integrated healing, witnessing is one of many actions needed.
 If we cannot look deeply and scour the gravel out of our wounds, how can the tissues repair and forge strength and vitality?
 Maybe it’s okay these words have been so slow in coming as we now approach a day variously known as the All Souls Day, All Saints Day, Day of the Dead, Halloween.
 End of this week marks a time when many traditions and cultures honor relationship to those no longer alive.
 May these words midwife reflection about our relationship to the past, inquiry and conscious choices today for how we will each direct and nurture this precious life, and the lives of our entire human family going forward.

 with abiding, tender care,

-Dedicating this writing to Chap in Montgomery, his model of steadfastness, his daughter Michelle Browder’s creativity and amazing MORE THAN Tours, Chap’s ministry of compassion in the world, his daughter Tracey’s gracious kindness and generosity, and Sister Alphabet, for your laugh, your fierce love and your candor.
+Dedicating this writing to Chap in Montgomery, his model of steadfastness, his beloved and powerful wife Mama B, his daughter Michelle Browder’s creativity and amazing MORE THAN Tours, Chap’s ministry of compassion in the world, his daughter Tracey’s gracious kindness and generosity, and Sister Alphabet, for her laugh, her fierce love, and candor.